Pittsburgh synagogue shooting

-The Pittsburgh synagogue shooting was an antisemitic terrorist attack which took place at the Tree of Life – Or L'Simcha Congregation synagogue in the Squirrel Hill neighborhood of Pittsburgh, Pennsylvania, United States.
-The congregation, along with New Light Congregation and Congregation Dor Hadash, which also worshipped in the building, was attacked during Shabbat morning services on October 27, 2018.
-The perpetrator killed eleven people and wounded six, including several Holocaust survivors.
-It was the deadliest attack ever on the Jewish community in the United States.
+On October 27, 2018, a man attacked Tree of Life – Or L'Simcha Congregation synagogue in the Squirrel Hill neighborhood of Pittsburgh, Pennsylvania.
+The congregation, along with New Light Congregation and Congregation Dor Hadash, which also worshiped in the building, was attacked during Shabbat morning services.
+The perpetrator killed eleven people and wounded six, in the deadliest attack on a local Jewish community in American history.

-A lone suspect, identified as 46-year-old Robert Gregory Bowers, was shot multiple times by police and arrested at the scene.
+The perpetrator, 46-year-old Robert Gregory Bowers, was shot multiple times by police and arrested at the scene.
 Bowers had earlier posted antisemitic comments against HIAS (formerly, Hebrew Immigrant Aid Society) on the online alt-tech social network Gab.
 Dor Hadash had participated in HIAS's National Refugee Shabbat the previous week.
 Referring to Central American migrant caravans and immigrants, Bowers posted a message on Gab in which he wrote that "HIAS likes to bring invaders in that kill our people.
 I can't sit by and watch my people get slaughtered.
 Screw your optics, I'm going in."
-He has been charged with 63 federal crimes, some of which are capital crimes.
-He has pleaded not guilty.
-He separately faces 36 charges in Pennsylvania state court.
+He was charged with 63 federal crimes, some of them capital crimes.
+Bowers pleaded not guilty.
+In 2023, he was found guilty on all counts and sentenced to death by lethal injection.